Memory Device

 Taking the EG915U series module as an example:

-Click the "OK" button to start combining the firmware and wait for the combination to complete.
+Click the "Confirm" button to start generating firmware and wait for the new firmware to be generated..

 Flash the combined firmware and check the new partition size distribution: